 Speaking of your food and nutrition, this is a great time to start formulating your race nutrition plan and implement it into your training.
 Below I will list what I recommend for pre-during-and post nutrition strategies.

 During the race make sure to drink 16-20 ounces of water an hour, remembering that 1 good sip is about an ounce.
 Experiment with electrolyte replacement during training, how much you need will be dependent on your size and sweat levels.
-Aim for 30-50g of carbohydrates an hour depending on size as well.
-A bag of Honey Stinger chews is 38g a bag and 1 gel is about 25g of carbohydrate, while a half banana is 15g.
+Aim for 30-50g of carbohydrates an hour depending on the size as well.
+A bag of Honey Stinger chews is 38g a bag and 1 gel is about 25g of carbohydrates, while a half banana is 15g.
 Remember to always try out your fueling strategies beforehand as different people will tolerate, or not tolerate, different carbohydrate and sugar sources found in most energy products.
-I cannot stress this enough, if you have a favorite fuel then you should bring enough for yourself if not offered on course.
+I cannot stress this enough, if you have a favorite fuel then you should bring enough for yourself if not offered on the course.

 After the race, make sure to get about 30g of protein in within 30 minutes of finishing.
-This could be a burrito from our Official Post Race Food Sponsor: Qdoba or a bar, protein powder in water or milk of choice, other packaged protein drink, or turkey sandwich with 3 oz of meat.
+This could be a burrito from our Official Post Race Food Sponsor or a bar, protein powder in water or milk of choice, other packaged protein drink, or a turkey sandwich with 3 oz of meat.
 Within 1.5 hours make sure to get your full meal including carbohydrates for glycogen replacement, ant-inflammatory fats like avocado, and some good protein sources.
 While it's tempting to go straight for beers or a Bloody Mary at one of our wonderful bars and restaurants lining the main street, let me suggest that you first get that protein shot in and some extra water and electrolytes, then enjoy yourself!
 This will help immensely with your recovery from the race.
 Remember the race does not end the minute you finish, its ends after you hydrate and fuel.

-Another wonderful recovery strategy would be to book a massage beforehand or dip your feet and legs carefully (as water levels can be high and swift in June) into our beautiful Yampa River that flows through town.
+Another wonderful recovery strategy would be to book a massage beforehand or dip your feet and legs carefully (as water levels can be high and swift in June) into our beautiful Yampa River that flows through the town.
 Visit the hot springs downtown at our Official Fitness Facility: Old Town Hot Springs to rest your legs and celebrate your race.